yixinglin/sobot-rimulator/readme.md

 This project is an extension of the [sobot rimulator](https://github.com/nmccrea/sobot-rimulator) developed by Nick McCrea which allows the simulation of a mobile robot in a map of obstacles that must be avoided.
-This extension includes the integration of the EKFSLAM and FastSLAM algorithms to perform an estimation of the current robot state and its surrounding environment based on its previous motion commands and proximity sensor readings.
+The [extension](https://collaborating.tuhh.de/cva9931/sobot-rimulator) developed by Michael Dobler includes the integration of the EKFSLAM and FastSLAM algorithms to perform an estimation of the current robot state and its surrounding environment based on its previous motion commands and proximity sensor readings.
+In my extension Graph-based SLAM algorithm was integrated.

 ## Setup